 Turn right and follow the road for 4.3 miles up the North Fork of the Purgatorie River.
 The road will dead-end at the campground.
 Park at the campground and walk back down the road for 0.2 miles to the turnoff for FR.
 437. This Jeep Road will climb and switchback frequently up Maxwell's Eastern flanks for another 3.2 miles to a rather nice 4x4 parking area.

-There is also the option of parking directly at this junction (lower down) of #437 and #34 as there are two small pullouts that will accomodate passanger cars.
+There is also the option of parking directly at this junction (lower down) of #437 and #34 as there are two small pullouts that will accomodate passenger cars.

 There is private land surrounding the Spanish Peaks and technically, West Spanish Peak is entirely private.
 However, due to an agreed upon easement with the Forest Service, access is granted to this volcanic peak.

-Large swaths of the eastern side of Cuatro Peak are private.
+Large swaths of the southeastern side of Cuatro Peak are private.
 The Northern aspects of the Culebra Range are National Forest (San Isabel & Pike) so public access is allowed.
-The western aspects are all entirely private due to the historical Sangre de Cristo Land Grant (1843).
+The western aspects are all entirely private due to the historical Sangre de Cristo Land Grant (1843) and the private Culebra Ranch.
 There is also some BLM land in the area but this is regulated to the northern aspects of the range.

 A small section of 'Wilderness Designation' exists just north of the Spanish Peaks closer to Hwy.
 160.